 Novavax COVID-19 shot could be cleared for US use by May: CEO

-REUTERS: Novavax Inc's chief executive said on Monday its COVID-19 vaccine could be cleared for use in the United States as soon as May if US regulators authorize it based on data from the company's British trial, which could be completed as soon as April.
+MARYLAND: Novavax's COVID-19 vaccine could be cleared for use in the United States as soon as May if US regulators authorise it based on data from the company's British trial, which could be completed "in the coming weeks", its chief executive said on Monday (Mar 1).

+Novavax shares were off 5.6 per cent at US$226.85 in extended trading after initially rising following release of its quarterly results.
+The shares have soared about 2,400 per cent from US$9.82 on Jan 21, 2020, when the company announced it was developing a vaccine against the coronavirus.

+Preliminary data from its UK trial released in January showed the vaccine to be around 96 per cent effective against the original version of the coronavirus and around 86 per cent effective against the now widely circulating variant first discovered in Britain.

-Novavax can already manufacture its shots at scale and will be able to have tens of millions of doses stockpiled and ready to ship in the United States when it receives authorisation, Chief Executive Stanley Erck said.
+Novavax can already manufacture its shots at scale and will be able to have tens of millions of doses stockpiled and ready to ship in the United States when it receives authorisation, Erck said.

 "It will be substantial – in the many tens of millions or a hundred million," Erck said in an interview.